fmcg sales incentives

 • Seasonal variations: Demand for certain FMCG products can influence incentive structures.
 For instance, incentives may be adjusted to accommodate higher sales expectations during specific seasons.

 • Brand promotion: Incentives may focus on brand promotion and market share growth.
 Sales teams may be rewarded for successfully positioning and promoting FMCG brands in a competitive retail landscape.
+Additionally, incentives may be used to support the launch and promotion of new product lines, especially as companies respond to evolving consumer preferences.

 How can FMCG companies determine the most effective sales incentives for their sales teams?